 These handheld 2-way radios are rugged, versatile and keep us connected in the backcountry.
-Often we will find no cell phone reception where we camp and can use our radios to stay connected.
+Often we will find no cell phone reception where we camp and like to use our radios to stay connected.
 This helps me out when Pres has been gone several hours on a hike and I want to know his ETA or that he is okay.
-While hiking we have been impressed with the clarity over distance even with no line of sight.
+While hiking we have been impressed with the clarity over distance even when there is no line of sight.

 Our Motorola radio also has an emergency alert sound that will broadcast to a paired radio, if one of us gets in serious trouble and needs help.
 The orange emergency button also activates a flashing red light to help locate you.